This might not be a surprise to you but I think that most restaurant meals are a tad bit overpriced.

 Once they are peeled you can just dice up the fruit and set it aside for later.

-The finished risotto is pretty hearty and can definitely be served on its own.
+The finished Persimmon Risotto is pretty hearty and can definitely be served on its own.
 You can make it with vegetable stock and make it vegetarian even.

 To make it a full dinner though, I decided to sear some chicken and serve it on top of the risotto.